 - Improving continuous learning: OKRs offer faster learning and improvement that drive better Results.

 - Creating transparency: Everyone in the team sees what others are working on.
 It drives collaboration and better performance.

 During one of the interviews, John Doerr was asked about his personal OKR.
 He answered:

 “My daughters have both left home, but I had read and I believe that having family dinners together was a good thing.
 So, I set an OKR, shared it with my team to be home for dinner by 6:00 p.m.
 20 nights a month, and be present, turning off the phone.
 I put a switch on the router.
 We shut down the internet to the whole house.
 It’s not only the quantity but the quality”.

 That was a transparent answer, and he shared it with his colleagues and family.

 Unique Moments About OKR

-The OKRs are easy to understand and the framework is straightforward.
+The OKRs are easy to understand, and the framework is straightforward.
 Businesses that adopt OKR nowadays reduce the time spent setting goals from months to days.
-They invest their resources in achieving the goals and not in setting them.
+They invest their resources in achieving the goals rather than in setting them.

 The main goal of the Objectives and Key Results framework is to create alignment in the company.
-To do so, OKRs are public to all company levels and everyone has access to everyone else’s OKRs.
+For that, OKRs are public to all company levels, and everyone has access to everyone else’s OKRs.